-I. Overview
+I. OVERVIEW

-The Development Program (DP) was created with the belief that all athletes, regardless of their potential, must have a solid foundation of basic skills in order to advance safely.
-The program allows the gymnast to advance at her own pace, competing in more than one level in a year, if she so chooses.
+The Women's Development Program (formerly known as Junior Olympic, or JO) was created with the belief that all athletes, regardless of their potential, must have a solid foundation of basic skills to advance safely.
+The program allows the gymnast to advance at her own pace, competing in more than one level in a year if she so chooses.

-In order to compete in a sanctioned competition, an athlete must be a registered USA Gymnastics Athlete Member.
+To compete in a sanctioned competition, an athlete MUST be a registered USA Gymnastics Athlete Member.